apidae-tourisme/apidae-php/README.md

 - `apiKey`: Project API Key;
 - `projetId`: Corresponding projetId;
-- `baseUrl`: Not mandatory, useful if you want to hit pre-production i.e.;
+- `baseUri`: Not mandatory, useful if you want to hit test environment i.e. https://api.apidae-tourisme.cooking/;
 - `OAuthClientId`: Only for Metadata, a valid OAuth Client Id;
 - `OAuthSecret`: Only for Metadata, the corresponding secret;
 - `exportDir`: The directory where we store and extract ZIP exports;